Force over Distance: Chapter 39

 Because this wasn’t over.
 Not by a long shot.

-“Can we skip the endless back and forth on the ramifications of a thing people literally do all the fuckin’ time?”
+“Can we skip the endless back and forth on the ramifications of a thing people do lit’rally all the fuckin’ time?”
 Rush hissed.
 “You kissed me.
 I kissed you back.
 Relative to the rest of it?
 It’s profoundly normal.
 It changes nothing.”

 Holy shit.